deepflameCFD/deepflame-dev/README.md

 ./Allrun
 ```

-Note: For the example cases with torchSover, an additional DNN model file in the `.pt` format is required.
+Note: For the example cases with torchSolver, an additional DNN model file in the `.pt` format is required.
 Please contact the developers if you would like a test run.

 ## Citing DeepFlame